-It has a rechargeable internal battery that lasts for up to 40 hours.
-With 11 internal sounds and the ability to use it as a Bluetooth speaker to play music, it’s a versatile device that gets everything right apart from the lack of an auto-off timer.
+With a rechargeable internal battery that lasts up to 40 hours, 11 built-in sounds, and the flexibility to function as a Bluetooth speaker, it’s a versatile device that meets many needs.

 - Doubles as a Bluetooth speaker.